 What is foreshadowing used for in storytelling?

-Now that you understand the foreshadowing literary definition, you may be thinking of some examples from filmmaking books or movies that immediately come to mind.
-All of those examples fall under one of two ways to define foreshadowing:
+Now that you understand the foreshadowing definition in literature and film, you may think of some examples from filmmaking books or movies that immediately come to mind.
+All of those examples can generally be divided into two main categories:

 It doesn't tell us what the exact problem is but this bit of direct foreshadowing lets us know that we will soon find out.